-LILY has left a red notebook full of challenges on her favorite bookstore shelf, just waiting for the right guy to come along and accept its dares.
+Lily has left a red notebook full of challenges on her favorite bookstore shelf, just waiting for the right guy to come along and accept its dares.
 Dash, in a bad mood during the holidays, happens to be the first guy to pick up the notebook and rise to its challenges.
-What follows is a whirlwhind romance as Dash and Lily trade dares, dreams, and desires in the notebook they pass back and forth at locations all across New York City.
-But can their in-person selves possibly connect as well as their notebook versions, or will their scavenger hunt end in a comic mis-match of disasterous porportions?
+What follows is a whirlwind romance as Dash and Lily trade dares, dreams, and desires in the notebook they pass back and forth at locations all across New York City.
+But can their in-person selves possibly connect as well as their notebook versions, or will their scavenger hunt end in a comic mis-match of disastrous proportions?

-I always enjoy works featuring or written by David Levithan because everything seems to make me stop and go “wow, that actually makes me see this differently.” and he also writes with a wide diction, so everytime I finish a book by him I come out of it with a few new nifty words.
-Also, sorry if I kind of ignore Rachel Cohn in this review, but I don’t know much about her and her work other than she’s the official author and she wrote Lily’s POV.
+I always enjoy works featuring or written by David Levithan because everything he writes seems to make me stop and go, “wow, that actually makes me see things differently.”
+He also writes with a wide diction, so every time I finish a book by him I come out of it with a few new nifty words.

 For once, I’m totally in love with these longish chapters.
-(Keep in mind, my definition of long may not apply to yours.)
-There’s a lot that goes into a chapter, including exclusive character thought process, description of surroundings, notebook entries, etc. I feel that they were necesarily long, especially since the book is only 20 chapters.
+There’s a lot that goes into a chapter, including exclusive character thought process, description of surroundings, notebook entries, etc. I feel that they were necessarily long because the book is only 20 chapters.
 If they were any shorter, there would probably have been missing details that really brought the mental picture together.
 One star off just because it still took me longer to read through at times.

 The cover is cute!
-The red NY scene at the bottom is revelant to the story, and the bokeh look is nice since it’s during Christmas time and bokeh is a common photography tatic for holiday lights.
-Revelant and simple, love it.
+The red NY scene at the bottom is revelant to the story, and the bokeh effect is nice since it’s a common photography tactic during Christmas time with holiday lights.
+Relevant and simple.
+Love it.

 As I noted on my brief Goodreads review, I’ve never encountered a work that made this book the slightest bit of cliche.
 I love the idea of a notebook connecting two people (“future”).
 I think it’s original and would be a super cool idea to do in real life…if the world wasn’t so scary.